molepigeon/think-2406-lab/3_logging/provision_an_instance_of_ibm_log_analysis_with_log/step_1_grant_permissions_in_the_ibm_cloud.md

 ![](../images/logdna_img4.png)

 ### 3. Add an access policy to work with the IBM Log Analysis with LogDNA service.{#3}

+From the access group dashboard, complete the following steps:

 1. Click **Access Policies**.